ermo/privateer_wcu/README.md

 -----

-  I humbly ask that you do not fork this project (Priv:WCU) to make competing projects until such time as it is clear that I (ermo) is no longer making any attempt to update it.
+  I humbly ask that you do not fork this project (Priv:WCU) to make competing projects until such time as it is clear that I (ermo) am no longer making any attempt to update it.
 You are however welcome to fork the project if the intent is to contribute content or bugfixes. :)